learn-co-curriculum/phrg-js-object-oriented-classes-readme/README.md

 In this lesson, we explored the new `class` syntax of ES2015 and how to create and extend classes using it.

+## Does this need an update?
+ Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-js-object-oriented-classes-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-js-object-oriented-classes-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 ## Resources

 + [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)